 When you travel from job to job, you’re able to focus more closely on patient care and avoid all the hospital politics.
-And if you find yourself in a hospital or clinic where the drama is overwhelming, that’s the blessing of short-term contracts.
+And if you find yourself in a hospital or clinic where the drama is overwhelming, that’s the blessing of short-term travel nursing contracts.

-It’s already been stated that burnout and compassion fatigue are common among nurses, but you can decrease that potential as a travel nurse who only spends 13-weeks at a time in a location.
+It’s already been stated that burnout and compassion fatigue are common among nurses, but you can decrease that potential as a travel nurse who only spends 13– weeks at a time in a location.

 This lets you get back to the real reason you became a nurse in the first place—patient care.
 You can get back to basics and say goodbye to hospital politics that can drag you through the mud and make you miserable.

-7. Trying New Specialties
+7. New Specialties

-Sometimes nursing can become boring when you’re stuck in the same specialty year-after-year.
+Sometimes nursing can become boring when you’re stuck in the same specialty year after year.
 It’s especially easy to get stuck when only a few specialties that interest you are available in your hometown.

 Travel nurses have an almost unlimited array of specialties they can choose from.

-You can choose a specialty based on which one pays the most, or you can even choose your specialty based on its rarity—giving you a unique skillset that would be hard to deny.
+You can choose a specialty based on which one pays the most, or you can even choose your specialty based on its rarity—giving you a unique skill set that would be hard to deny.

 For example, have you ever considered being a labor and delivery nurse?
-As a travel nurse, you can work at some of the top hospitals that prepare women and their families for the stages of birth, and helping patients with breastfeeding after the baby is born.
+As a travel nurse, you can work at some of the top hospitals that prepare women and their families for the stages of birth, and help patients with breastfeeding after the baby is born.